Luanda International School

 |PYP Coordinator||Julie Ranger|

-Our faculty members have a proven ability to empower, encourage and inspire learning that is concept based, inquiry-driven and focussed on the social, emotional and academic well being of children.
-Our team nurtures the social, emotional and cognitive well being of students, demonstrating care, encouraging and inspiring.
-We are a school prepared to search the globe for professional, internationally-minded teachers with a proven ability to build relationships and community.
+When it comes to thriving, teachers matter more to student achievement than any other aspect of schooling.
+Our faculty members have a proven ability to empower, encourage and inspire learning that is concept based, inquiry-driven and focused on the social, emotional and academic well being of children.
+Our team nurtures the social, emotional and cognitive well being of students, demonstrating care and compassion.
+We are a school prepared to search the globe for professional, internationally-minded teachers with a growth mindset and proven ability to build relationships and community.